CodepediaOrg/codepediaorg.github.io/_posts/2016-07-28-how-to-migrate-programming-blog-from-wordpress-to-jekyll.md

 ### Feed

-It uses the theme's own [Atom implementation](https://github.com/Codingpedia/codingpedia.github.io/blob/master/feed.xml), which I adjusted for multiple authors.
-Don't forget to subscribe to it [here](http://www.codingpedia.org/feed.xml).
+It uses the theme's own [Atom implementation](https://github.com/Codingpedia/codingpedia.github.io/blob/master/feed.xml), which I adjusted for multiple authors - __don't forget to subscribe to it [here](http://www.codingpedia.org/feed.xml)__

 > Another possibility would have been to use Atom (RSS) feeds for GitHub Pages[^9], which can automatically create an [Atom feed](https://en.wikipedia.org/wiki/Atom_%28standard%29) for the Jekyll blog deployed on GitHub Pages.